MakerSpaceLeiden/makerspaceleiden-crm/README.md

 # Redesign ideas

-- Drop member and do something with modernish AbstractBaseUser.

 - Drop the Instruction class and replace it by

-	- PermitTypes get an 3rd flag (besides form-required, instruction required) which is *enabled* or *approved*.

 	- PermitTypes get issuer permit required.
+I.e. what entitelemt an issuer must have before giving an entitlement.
+		- not ideal - smells of recursion ?!
+		- can this just be a flag ?

+        - Entitlements get an extra flag - 'activate`' (managed by trustees) it is set by default to YES for everything except when it is for a 'form needed' permitType

 	- Entitlements become the new instructions

-		- but check the Entitlement or holder too issue that permit too.
+		- but check the Entitlement or holder too issue that permit too at time of issue.

 	- Make a type of default 'any member' permit for every machine and on the issuer of most entitlements.
 	Or give any member the 'member' entitlement.
+So this entitlement acts as a 'is a full member'.

 Or on other words - Entitlement becomes more of a 'tag'.